 - The Lottery Logic: For someone working a minimum-wage job with no upward mobility, a “seed” of $50 feels like a lottery ticket.
 It is the only “investment” they feel they can afford that offers a “guaranteed” huge return.

-- The Sunk Cost Fallacy: If you have given 10% of your income for 20 years and you are still poor, admitting the preacher is a fraud means admitting you’ve wasted 20 years of your life and thousands of dollars.
+- If you have given 10% of your income for 20 years and you are still poor, admitting the preacher is a fraud means admitting you’ve wasted 20 years of your life and thousands of dollars.
 It’s easier to believe you just “didn’t have enough faith” and keep giving.

-- The Community Cost: In many of these megachurches, your social life, your childcare, and your business networking all happen within the church.
+- In many of these megachurches, your social life, your childcare, and your business networking all happen within the church.
 If you stop paying or start questioning the leader, you are often ostracized (shunned).

 The “Persistence of Control”